 of the Original Konro grill?

 The honeycomb construction of Diatomite makes it an incredible insulator, commonly used in the production of kilns.
-Found only in relatively small deposits around the globe and difficult to mine it is only Kaginushi of Ishikawa that have pefected the mining and production of the original Konro Grill.
+Found only in relatively small deposits around the globe and difficult to mine, it is only Kaginushi of Ishikawa that have pefected the mining and production of the original Konro Grill.
 Using traditional techniques the Diatomaceous Earth is painstakingly mined and shaped into solid blocks.
 Using a technique more widely used in woodwork the blocks are pieced together without the use of any filler to maximize it's insulating properties.
 Using hammer and chisel the interior of the Konro is angled so as to reflect the internal heat in on itself.
-In Chefslocker trials using our Binchotan Charcoal the interior can reach a staggering 1,000 degrees celsius, whilst the outside remains only warm to the touch.
+In Chefslocker trials using our Binchotan Charcoal the interior can reach a staggering 750 degrees celsius, whilst the outside remains only warm to the touch.

 The market is now flooded with Konro style grills but these are invariably made from heat bricks, not dissimilar to those that can be bought from any builders merchant.
 They are mass produced on a production line here in the UK, Eastern Europe or China.
 The thermal insulating properties are minimal when compared with the Diatomite used in the Origanal Konro Grill.
-The attention to detail is poor and these grills are incredibly heavy.
+The attention to detail is poor and these grills are often incredibly heavy.

 There is a lot of confusion out there...